YOUR ROOF INSPECTION CHECKLIST

 roof.
 After reading the following information you will know when your roof needs repairing and will be equipped to carry out your very own roof inspection.

-By acting quickly you can save money in expensive roof repair bills by following this 10 point roof checklist.
+By acting quickly you can save money on expensive roof repair bills by following this 10-point roof checklist.

 1. CHECK FOR BROKEN ROOF TILES